shail8989/pythontest/README.md

 # pythontest
 demo for aws lambdas
-for frutishop file, there are 3 python program which will ensure the best fruit shop.
+for frutishop file, there are 3 python program which will ensure the best fruit shop..